Geodan/pg2b3dm/README.md

 Result: 7-480-624.gpkg (18 MB)

-    - Import in PostGIS database, convert to EPSG:4979 (WGS84 ellipsoidal heights)
+    - Import in PostGIS database, convert to EPSG:4979 (WGS84 ellipsoidal heights).
+Note: in the Cesium client viewer the terrain should be added to see the buildings on the correct height.

 ```
 $ ogr2ogr -f PostgreSQL pg:"host=localhost user=postgres password=postgres" -t_srs epsg:4979 7-480-624.gpkg lod22_3d
 ```

+When the terrain is not used, omit the -t_srs parameter (Dutch EPSG code EPSG:7415 will be used).

 - Convert to 3D Tiles using pg2b3dm